daredyoshi/notes.github.io/docs/cpp/LearnCpp.com/Introduction.md

 I also used his [previous guide](https://dane-bulat.medium.com/powerline-on-linux-an-integration-guide-c097831106f6) to futher extend vim with some more savvy plugins.

 The guides also go over linking libraries with cmake, which was very useful.
 I now have a project root and buildsystem for following alowing with these tutorials.

+There are two types of build configuration usually: debug and release.
+Debug is great for prints and breaks, release is optimized and used for distrubution and benchmarking.

+## Configuring your compiler: compiler extensions

+You generally want to disable all compilier extentions, because they will make it so that you can only compile with this compiler.
+I did this by adding ```-pedantic-errors``` to my gcc in my CMakeLists.txt

+Compilers issue warnings about things that are not great.
+It's good not to let warnings pile up.
+Sometimes you may need to tell the compiler not to generate a particular warning.
+Gcc supports this with #pragma directives.
+My gcc flags are as follows to enable maximum warnings ```set(gcc_flags "-Wall;-Werror;-Wunused;-Wextra;-Wshadow;-Wshadow;-Wformat=2;-pedantic-errors")```